sturob/faqueue/README.md

 __.add( array )__

-Add to the queue
+Add an array to the end of the queue.

 __.reset()__

-Clear the queue and reset statistics
+Clear the queue and reset statistics.

 __.clear()__

-Clear the queue but continue to wait for new items
+Clear the queue but continue to wait for new items.

 __.pause()__

-Pause processing
+Pause processing.

 __.resume()__

-Resume processing
+Resume processing.

 __.on('eventname', function(){})__

-Subscribe to events
+Subscribe to events.

 __.getStats()__

-Returns an object with add, each and batch counts.
+Return an object with add, each and batch counts.

 Events
 ------

-add

-reset

-batch

-rest

-clear

-wait

-pause

-resume
+Method events (add, reset, clear, pause, resume) are fired when those methods are called.

+Internal events are more useful:

+* batch: a batch is about to be processed

+* rest: started resting between batches

+* wait: the queue has been emptied by processing

 Todo